Big Brother (British TV series) series 7: Ratings

 These viewing figures are taken from BARB.

 Criticism and controversy

 Selection of certain housemates

 The programme attracted criticism on 31 May for putting several vulnerable people in the Big Brother House.
 Pete has Tourette syndrome.
-Shahbaz was revealed to be mentally and emotionally unstable and threatened to commit suicide on live television.
-He was being monitored by production team psychologists after commenting on how he intended to commit suicide whilst in the house.
-Many of the housemates were accused of bullying Shahbaz.
+Shahbaz threatened to take his own life on live television.
+He was being monitored by production team psychologists after commenting on how he intended to take his own life whilst in the house.
+Many of the housemates were bullying Shahbaz.
 He left the house on Day 6.
 Shahbaz admitted after leaving the house that he downplayed his mental condition during the selection process.

 Lea suffers from body dysmorphic disorder; Sam has admitted to being shunned by family members because of their homosexuality and gender identity; and Nikki has suffered from anorexia and been sectioned in the past due to the condition.

 Welsh language criticism

 Further criticism arose when Welsh contestant Glyn Wise was reprimanded for communicating in his first language, Welsh, with fellow Welsh housemate Imogen Thomas.
 Big Brother deemed this a form of 'code' and issued a warning to Glyn, who retorted "But Welsh is a British language".
 Following the incident, the Welsh Language Society complained to Channel 4, the regulator Ofcom and S4C.
 Clearly, it was no longer a problem after this as Glyn and Imogen continued to converse in Welsh.
 Such discussions were broadcast with English-language subtitles.